Scrashdown/PRU-Audio-Processing/Report/Report.md

 Reading the microphones' data is achieved by reading bits of the R31 register, which is connected to the PRU's input pins, to which the microphones' DATA lines are connected.
 Since we connected the microphones' clock to one of the input pins of the PRU as well, reading its state is done the same way.
 In order to know when to read the data, the PRU polls the CLK signal until it detects an edge.
 It then waits for 25 cycles (`t_dv`) and finally reads the data and stores it in a register.

-This register is the first stage of the...
+This register is the first integrator in the CIC filter.

 ### Back-end